e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  because both sides are declaration functions of `T`: declarations are evaluated, no user stage code runs — the whole-tree obligation check, root slots falling out as the root's exported input faces, and [§7.1](#71-continuous-state-structured-immutable-flat-backing)'s closed leaf vocabulary checked on every `init_x` (the walk in [§11.2](#112-the-declaration-inventory) rests on it).
+  because both sides are declaration functions of `T`: declarations are evaluated, no user stage code runs — the whole-tree obligation check, root slots falling out as the root's input faces, and [§7.1](#71-continuous-state-structured-immutable-flat-backing)'s closed leaf vocabulary checked on every `init_x` (the walk in [§11.2](#112-the-declaration-inventory) rests on it).
 Also here: [§11.2](#112-the-declaration-inventory)'s declaration-completeness rules (a store without its update, an event missing a guard or handler method, a leaf mixing tier